pternonophobia/Project-13-ELK-Stack/README_Finalized.md

 - **_Workstation Public IP through TCP 5601, IP: 70.113.32.23_**

 Machines within the network can only be accessed by **_Your personal workstation and Jump-Box Provisioner through a SSH to the Jump-Box_**.
-- _Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- _Which machine did you allow to access your ELK VM?_
   - **_Jump-Box Provisioner IP:  10.0.0.4 via SSH port 22._**